 Sometimes it is not easy to predict exactly how the weather for the day shall be but being a forest area it can get very cold.
 With this in mind please pack warm clothing just in case it gets really cold.

-The organizers will provide every registered participant with a snack meal.
+The organizers will provide every registered participant with lunch.
 However, should one feel it is not to their satisfaction they can buy more food from the contracted vendors who will be on location.

 Due to the nature of challenges, participants ages 13 and above will be required to sign indemnity forms before taking part.
 However, children are open to attend as spectators for their will be a children corner with the relevant activities.